diana-moreno/few-seconds-math-game/README.md

 - Clone or download the repository in your computer.

-- Type the following command in your terminal:
+- Type the following commands in your terminal:

+`  ~ npm install`
 `  ~ npm start`

 - Open the project trought the links are provided by the server.